How Does Basement Wall Straightening Work?

 There are many methods of basement wall straightening or bracing, most of which do not hold up on a permanent basis.
 Through the years we have researched all the systems that are commonly used and have chosen to use this method because it is far superior to the other systems.

 In order to straighten a basement wall, the pressure from the outside must be eliminated.
-Therefore, we excavate on the outside of the wall, removing the dirt so the wall can be 35straightened.
+Therefore, we excavate on the outside of the wall, removing the dirt so the wall can be straightened.
 Once the pressure has been removed, we install 4 inch steel I-beams into the floor next to the wall.
 We then use our engineered system to push the wall straight.
 Once the wall has been straightened, the beams are permanently bolted into the floor joists, providing a permanent solution to your bowed wall.

 Many times the wall has only a slight bow and doesn’t require straightening.
 It only needs to be braced.
 We can brace the wall right where it is using the same 4 inch I-beams without excavating on the outside.
 In this case all the work is done on the inside.